The link between drawing and seeing in the brain

 Drawing an object and naming it engages the brain in similar ways, according to research recently published inJNeurosci.
 The finding demonstrates the importance of the visual processing system for producing drawings of an object.

-As the participants drew each object multiple times, the activity patterns in occipital cortex remained unchanged, but the connection betweenand parietal cortex, an area involved in motor planning, grew more distinct.
+As the participants drew each object multiple times, the activity patterns in occipital cortex remained unchanged, but the connection betweenoccipital cortexand parietal cortex, an area involved in motor planning, grew more distinct.
 This suggests that drawing practice enhances how the brain shares information about an object between different regions over time.

 Explore further